rathisoft/inclusiveBot/README.md

 So, the solution to this problem can be an AI-based responsible chatbot called **SaheliBOT** where women can chat with it and:
 - Find relevant job opportunities
-- Know more details about the job and
+- Know more details about the job
-- Book an interview slot

 So why choose a **"responsible"** bot?
 Reason being:
 •	Available 24/7